mac-cain13/daemonizable-command/README.md

 When upgrading, please consult the [changelog](Changelog.md) to see what could break your code.

 ## How to use?
-Just create a Symfony2 command that extends from `EndlessCommand` and off you go.
+Just create a Symfony command that extends from `EndlessCommand` and off you go.
 Here is a minimal example:

 ```php
 namespace Acme\DemoBundle\Command;